The Fave Files #2

 Pulsin Maple and Peanut Protein Booster Bars

 It’s really tricky to find a nice vegan protein bar.
 In reality they usually contain an extortionate amount of carbohydrate and very little in the way of protein.
-These Pulsin contain roughly 12-14g of protein and are yummy, too.
+These Pulsin protein bars contain roughly 12-14g of protein and are yummy, too.